b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 sco(s)
 ```

-OK, no reason to doubt the normality.
+OK, no reason to doubt the normality (p-vals > 0.05).
 The other assumption that we may test is homogeneity of variance.
-What it means that the spread of data around the mean in each group is similar.
-Here I'm going to use [Fligner-Killeen](https://juliastats.org/HypothesisTests.jl/stable/nonparametric/#Fligner-Killeen-test) test from the `HypothesisTests` package.
+Homogeneity means that the spread of data around the mean in each group is similar (sd(gr1) ≈ sd(gr2)).
+Here, we are going to use [Fligner-Killeen](https://juliastats.org/HypothesisTests.jl/stable/nonparametric/#Fligner-Killeen-test) test from the `HypothesisTests` package.

 ```jl
 s = """